MakeSchool-Tutorials/Robot-Wars-Swift/P1-Robot-Wars/content.md

 #Run loop

 Each robot has a `run()` method that gets called continually.
 This will be the entry point for your robot's AI and will keep it ticking as the match progresses.
 The robots run a bit differently than you are used to.
-The code execution stops at each line until it's execution is finished.
+The code execution stops at each line until its execution is finished.
 Callbacks are received immediately and can respond in realtime.
-Once the execution of a callback is finished, it will return to it's last place in the run loop.
+Once the execution of a callback is finished, it will return to its last place in the run loop.

 #Robot callbacks